 As mentioned before, most low-cal and low-carb processed foods contain additives and high amount of trans fats and saturated fats that are dangerous in the long run.
 Here’s how you can lose weight and create a healthy carb balance:

-- Consume whole food sources of carbs like fruits, veggies, nuts, whole grains, pseudo grains (quinoa and amaranth), and rolled oats.
+- Consume whole food sources of carbohydrates like fruits, veggies, nuts, and whole grains.

-- Make energy bars at home using organic ingredients and whole foods.
+- Make energy bars at home using whole foods.

-- Consume freshly pressed fruit and vegetable juices, homemade buttermilk, homemade condiments, and salad dressings.
+- Consume freshly pressed fruit and vegetable juices, and, when possible, homemade buttermilk, condiments, and salad dressings.

 - Workout regularly.